Get the knowledge and inspiration you need to build a profitable business - straight to your inbox.

 Different types of goals, listed below, can help you track your conversions as well.

-It’s essential to differentiate between optimising the conversion funnel and the landing page, because these two parts have varying objectives and pain points.
+It’s essential to differentiate between optimising the conversion funnel and the landing page because they have varying objectives and pain points.

-If your website’s conversion rate is suffering, the landing page might be the culprit.
-The purpose of the landing page is to get visitors into the funnel.
+If your website’s conversion rate is suffering, your landing page might be the culprit.
+The purpose of the landing page is to encourage the visitors getting started with the funnel.

 Create your landing page in a way that you can measure its effectiveness, so you can easily make changes to test what works and what doesn’t.
 Each landing page should have: